Adolescent Skin Disorders Research

-Funding opportunities for Researchers in the field of Adolescent Skin Disorders
+Funding opportunity for Researchers in the field of Adolescent Skin Disorders

-The Medical Research Foundation is delighted to be funding two schemes in adolescent skin disorders.
-Fellowship opportunities are available for mid-career researchers who are making the transition to research independence.
-Research Grants are available for more established researchers seeking to progress in the field.
+The Medical Research Foundation is delighted to be funding Research Grants for researchers seeking to progress in the field of adolescent skin disorders.

 Young people and adolescents are particularly affected by skin disorders, and the experience during adolescence can have long-term psychological and physical effects.
 Whilst adolescent skin disorders are prevalent, there are limited effective treatment options available.

-The Foundation funding will support research that increases understanding of the mechanisms underpinning adolescent skin disorders, leading to the development of treatment approaches and reducing the long-term impact on health and well-being.
+The Foundation funding will support research that increases understanding of the mechanisms underpinning skin disorders relevant to young people and adolescents, leading to the development of treatment approaches and reducing the long-term impact on health and well-being.
 Researchers whose work will contribute to the understanding of the biological mechanisms involved in adolescent skin disorders, improve diagnosis and treatment, and/or impact on future outcomes are welcome to apply.

 The Medical Research Foundation is an independent charitable foundation.
 Formed by the Medical Research Council (MRC), we grow and nurture people and ideas wherever we see research opportunities with great potential.
 The research supported in this competition is possible thanks to the support of our generous donors.